The Top 20 Must-See Places in South Carolina

 What's better than a day splashing around at the beach?
 Enjoy the thrills and family fun of the slides, raft rides, and large pools.
 Visit their website here.

 The Dupont Planetarium, which opened in 1995, makes for a great education and learning experience.
 It is part of the Ruth Patrick Science Education Center and is located at the University of South Carolina, Aiken.
 The Planetarium boasts a 30-foot dome which displays projected images for the viewing pleasure of the audience.
 More information and public showing schedule can be found at their website.
 In addition to offering public showings, the planetarium offers K-12 school programs and more information is available online.

 #16 South Carolina State Farmer's Market

 Find produce from local farms at the SC State Farmer's Market.
 The fresh food is well worth the trip.
-You can find more information and the address at the Farmer's Market website.
+You can find more information at Experience Columbia.